 The following unaudited supplemental pro forma consolidated financial information for the years ended December 31, 2018 and 2019 are presented as if the acquisition had occurred at the beginning of the periods presented.
-These pro forma results have been prepared for comparative purposes only and do not purport to be indicative of what the combined company's operating results would have been had the acquisition taken place on January 1, 2018, nor do they project the future results of operations of the combined company may differ significantly from the pro forma adjustments reflected here due to many factors.
+These pro forma results have been prepared for comparative purposes only and do not purport to be indicative of what the combined company's operating results would have been had the acquisition taken place on January 1, 2018, nor do they project the future results of operations of the combined company.
+The actual results of operations of the combined company may differ significantly from the pro forma adjustments reflected here due to many factors.

-Unau Unaudited Supplemental Pro Forma

-For For the year ended December 31,
+Unaudited Supplemental Pro Forma For the year ended December 31,

-2018 2019 2019

-RMB RMB US\$
+2018 RMB 2019 RMB 2019 US\$

+N. 100.000 102.251 25.550

 Net revenues 186,086 193,251 27,759

 Net loss (376,130) (589,774) (84,716)